nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_ROUTES_SETUP.md

 )}
 ```

 The logout Link will remove the `learning_user` from local storage and then navigate back to the login route.
 However, the navigate function has not bee defined yet.
-Import `useNavigate` from *react-router-dom* and store the returned function in a variable called navigate.
+Import `useNavigate` from *react-router-dom* and store the returned function in a variable called `navigate`.

 <details>
   <summary>🔎 Need some help?</summary>